 The German Shepherd is a loyal and loving family dog.
 He is also one of the world’s most popular service dogs because he is easy to train, eager to please, and incredibly vigilant.
 His long hair, large stature, and working background mean that this breed can eat a lot and your German Shepherd Dog (GSD) will need good quality food to maintain everything from strong teeth to healthy bones.

 Choose food that offers a nutritional, fully balanced diet, that is appropriate for the stage of life of your Shepherd, and that they enjoy.
-Expect to feed your adult German Shep around 3 cups of dry kibble per day and use our chart to determine roughly how much you should be feeding your German Shepherd puppy.
+Expect to feed your adult GSD around 3 cups of dry kibble per day and use our chart to determine roughly how much you should be feeding your German Shepherd puppy.

-How Much to Feed a German Shepherd Puppy — Feeding Chart
+What to Feed My German Shepherd Puppy

 German Shepherds are big dogs, and they have a hearty appetite.
 Although dogs are not obligate carnivores by nature, they thrive on a protein-rich diet.
 Ideally, most of the protein you feed your GSD will come from animal and meat sources rather than plant sources.
 Feed a minimum of 22% protein, although we would aim for 25% protein at the very least.